paksyy/grayape/content/_index.md

 ---
-title: "Home"
+title: "grayape"
 ---

-# Welcome!
+I’m an **autodidact** starting my journey in cybersecurity.

-This is my personal site built with Hugo and the Hello Friend NG theme.
+Over the next months I’ll be building a strong foundation and documenting everything along the way.

-📝 I'll be sharing:
+**Work-in-progress sections:**

-- Dev notes
+- 🔐 **`hacklog`** — write-ups, CTF notes, PoCs.
-- Project updates
+- 🧠 **`learningPath`** — structured study notes, labs, and reflections.
-- Articles and ideas
+- 🛠️ **`projects`** — pragmatic tools in Go, Python, and c to automate recon and exploitation.

-Thanks for visiting!
+> Explore the sections above or contact me.